ibm-cloud-docs/enterprise-management/iam-act.md

 - New and existing accounts in your enterprise must opt-in to enterprise-managed IAM.
 For more information, see [Opting in to enterprise-managed IAM](/docs/enterprise-management?topic=enterprise-management-enterprise-managed-opt-in).

 ## Creating an action control template by using the CLI
 {: #create-act-cli}
 {: cli}

-Consider that uses action control templates when you have many child accounts that require the same service restrictions.
+Consider using action control templates when you have many child accounts that require the same service restrictions.
 For example, as an enterprise IAM administrator, you want to restrict child account users from accounts from managing various settings for the Observability Routers ({{site.data.keyword.atracker_full}}, {{site.data.keyword.logs_routing_full}}, and {{site.data.keyword.metrics_router_full}}).

 To create an action control template by using the CLI, complete the following steps: